 Bear in mind that there are various rules for making a price match – retrospective or not – such as the retailer has to have a physical shop, the item must be exactly the same and the website says that the product must be in stock in order to qualify for a refund.

-However, this has not been my experience this week – I got money back on the Kate Spade bag even when the item was showing as sold out online.
+However, this has not been my experience in the past – I got money back on the Kate Spade bag even when the item was showing as sold out online.

 But, it’s always worth checking the terms and conditions on the John Lewis website first so you don’t end up wasting your time.Follow me on social media